aeonSolutions/aeonlabs-ESP32-C-Base-Firmware-Libraries/README.md

 - Microprocessor Core Frequency Management
 - Some simple Math functions
 - CSV style Files for settings and configuration
 - AT204SHA IC for unique data fingerprint identification on open environments
+- Dataset upload to a dataverse data repositpry (see www.dataverse.org and also my [C++ API library](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library) for dataverse )

 <br>